Documentation Index

 5. Authentication

-All SPI API keys are prefixed withspi_key_ followed by 64 hex characters:
+All SPI API keys are prefixed with spi_key_ followed by 64 hex characters:

 5.3 Key Rotation